-Like all children, blind or visually impaired children can have a range of associated problems such as specific language impairments, childhood apraxia of speech, cleft lip and/or palate, learning disorders, intellectual disorders.
+Like all children, blind or visually impaired children can have a range of associated problems such as language impairments, childhood apraxia of speech, cleft lip and/or palate, learning disorders, or intellectual disorders.
 They can also have hearing losses.
 They can have Down's Syndrome or any other syndrome that is associated with, or not associated with, blindness.

 Blindness or visual impairment can be acquired such as as a result of facial or head injuries from a car accident, or from a disease such as cancer of the eye or complications of diabetes.

 Language is critically important for individuals who are blind or visually impaired.

-It is really a whole lot easier for blind people to cope in the world if they can use language to mediate their learning and to negotiate the world.
+It is really a whole lot easier for blind or visually impaired people to cope in the world if they can use language to mediate their learning and to negotiate the world.
 We use language to tell the child about what is in the world.
 We use language to explain the environment to blind children.
 We use language to tell the child about our minds - they cannot read our facial expressions, and cannot work out context sometimes because they cannot see it.

 It is difficult for low-vision, CVI, or blind children to learn about things they cannot see or touch.
 So talk to them, and let them learn through touch and hearing.